JOJ0/discodos/README.md

 ### I got a new record and want to get it into DiscoDOS

+Get the release ID by searching on discogs.com.
+Get the ID from the release pages URL (eg. https://discogs.com/release/123456) and import it:

+`disco import 123456`

+Get artist/title for each track

+`disco search 123456 -u`

+Get key and BPM from MusicBrainz/AcousticBrainz:

+`disco search 123456 -zz`

-Check out the command below.
-First of all notice that we are in "mix mode" and use the -a option to add a release/track to a mix from there.
-Then, instead of searching for a text-term we hand over a Discogs release ID.
+There is another convenient way when you are in the process of writing down a mix, and realize you can't find the release because you didn't add it to the collection yet: Use the -a option of the mix subcommand.
+Then, instead of searching for a text-term, we hand over a Discogs release ID.
 DiscoDOS will look for this exact release ID and add it to your Discogs collection as well as to the local DiscoBASE.
+As expected with the `mix -a` commmand, the track will be added to your mix too:

 `disco mix fat_mix -a 123456`

-`disco search 123456 -u`

-`disco search 123456 -zz`

 ## Command Reference